 For individuals desiring to stay for a longer time, we will try to tailor your visit to your specific interests, gifts, and skill set.
 There are opportunities to serve in the school outreach department and can include hospital, University, and high school outreach.
-We are in the process of developing opportunities for long-term children's ministry with orphans and children at-risk.
 If skilled, you could serve in the School of Supernatural Ministry as a teacher, worship team leader/member, or inner healer.
 We also need pastoral help to continue growing the church fellowship.
-We are also building a business incubator to train aspiring entrepreneurs and could use business expertise.
 Contact us to find out about specific, short-term projects that are available.

-People wanting to stay for a longer period of time may be interested in serving with the staff of BA Cameroon.
+People wanting to stay for a longer period of time may be interested in serving with the staff of BA Africa.
 We are in need of individuals gifted in:

-Contact us if you're interested in making a long-term commitment to serve at BA Cameroon.
+Contact us if you're interested in making a long-term commitment to serve at BA Africa.